Organizational Listening

 Field Insight Collection

-We engage directly with people and work in context to understand how decisions are made, pressures are managed, and systems operate in practice.
+We engage directly with people and operational work to understand how decisions are made, how pressures are managed, and how systems function in practice.

 This phase may include: